 Community School was founded in 1914 by a group of young entrepreneurial mothers living in the same neighborhood who had a dream of a more progressive school than existed at that time in St. Louis.

 They felt that the “rigid, formal approach” to education could and should be changed into an exciting adventure.
-A major purpose of the School was to foster a spirit of intelligent cooperation among parents, children and teachers.
+A major purpose of the School was to foster a spirit of intelligent cooperation among parents, children and teachers and they wrote ten Guiding Principles as a model.

 The first year the School was called the Grace Church Kindergarten and started with just one class in the basement of the Grace Methodist Church on Skinker and Waterman.
 The second year it was called the Hosmer Hall Kindergarten and Primary and located in a store on Delmar.